 Improvement in anemia

 ... and many others

 Use antifungal drugs to reduce yeast and fungi that may be causing high oxalate.
 Children with autism frequently require years of antifungal treatment.
-I have noticed that arabinose, a marker used for years for yeast/fungal overgrowth on the organic acid test at The Great Plains Laboratory, is correlated with high amounts of oxalates (Table 2 and Figure 2) and arabinose has been found to be an important fuel for fungal oxalate production (5).
+I have noticed that arabinose, a marker used for years for yeast/fungal overgrowth on the Organic Acids Test (OAT) at The Great Plains Laboratory, is correlated with high amounts of oxalates (Table 2 and Figure 2) and arabinose has been found to be an important fuel for fungal oxalate production (5).
 Candida organisms have been found surrounding oxalate stones in the kidney (9).